johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 distributed enum EnumNope {} // error: 'distributed' modifier cannot be applied to this declaration
 ```

-A `distributed actor` and extensions on it are the only places where `distributed func` declarations are allowed.
-This is because in order to implement a distributed function, a transport and identity (actor address) are necessary.
+A `distributed actor` type, extensions of it, and `DistributedActor` bound protocols are the only places where `distributed func` declarations are allowed.
+This is because in order to implement a distributed function, a transport and identity are necessary.

-It is not possible to declare free `distributed` functions since it would be unclear what this would mean.

 It is possible for a distributed actor to have non-distributed functions as well.
 They are callable only from two contexts: the actor itself (by `self.nonDistributedFunction()`), and from within an `maybeRemoteActor.whenLocalActor { $0.nonDistributedFunction() }` which will be discussed in ["Known to be local" distributed actors](#known-to-be-local-distributed-actors), although the need for this should be relatively rare.